TABLE OF CONTENTS

 Square Processing Fees: How Much Does Square Charge per Transaction?

 One of the elements drawing business owners to Square credit card processing is its transparent pricing.
-Its pricing details exactly what you can expect to pay in credit card processing fees.
+Square’s pricing and fee structure details exactly what you can expect to pay in credit card processing fees.
 The amount you pay is based on how you processed the transaction, as in card-present vs. card-not-present transaction processing.
 The rate you pay doesn’t change based on the type of card you accept, which could mean leaving money on the table.

 Merchant services price merchant accounts in a more nuanced fashion.
 They typically take into consideration processing tendencies, risk, business structure, and much more to determine a fair rate for processing payments.
 Also, the rate you pay may fluctuate depending on the type of card you accept.